What is Generativity vs Stagnation

 How to Show Generativity in Leaders

-- Mentorship programs: Pair experienced leaders with younger colleagues to share knowledge and growth.
+- Coaching programs: Pair experienced leaders with younger colleagues to share knowledge and growth.

 - Lifelong learning: Provide opportunities for leaders to upskill through our leadership programs, events or industry certifications.